deepanshudua555/rentKro/README.md

-# 🌟 Tobeto Full Stack Training Project- RentACar
+# rentKro
 ---

-This project is a result of the comprehensive Java-React Full-stack training program conducted by Tobeto.
+This project is a result of the comprehensive Java-React Full-stack training program conducted by Deepanshu Dua.
 It serves as a practical application of the skills and knowledge acquired during the training.

 ---